stellarscripts/stellar_firma_transcripts/_posts/2019-08-23-stellarfirma-season1q-a.md

 #### BEN

-The-- this-- these'll be in the show notes.
+These'll be in the show notes.

 #### TIM

-Yeah, let's quickly navigate to the show notes, __[Ben scoffs]__ uh, live.
-'Cause I, I feel like I've done something about this clever.
+Yeah, let's quickly navigate to the show notes __[Ben scoffs]__ live.
+'Cause I feel like I've done something about this clever.

 #### BEN

-Okay, fundamentally, it sounds like Tim made a mistake and now we're going to come up [__TIM:__ Hey!] with a reason why this is fine.
+Okay, fundamentally, it sounds like Tim made a mistake and now we're gonna come up [__TIM:__ Hey!] with a reason why this is fine.

 #### TIM